abhinendrayadav/ProVA/data/responses.md

 ## User_access/user_login
 * User_access/user_login
-  - If you are a new employee and unable to login in ThinkHR, please wait for 48 hours, you will be receiving a welcome email.
-If you do not receive any email within 48 hours, please reach out fo ProU.
-If you are a full time employee and unable to login in ThinkHR, reset your password by clicking on Reset password link and you will receive reset password mail within 24 hours.
-For any other kind of issues, reach out to ProU
+  - If you are a new employee and unable to login in ThinkHR, please wait for 48 hours, you will receive a welcome email.
+If you do not receive any email within 48 hours, please reach out to ProU.
+If you are an existing employee and unable to login in ThinkHR, reset your password by clicking on Reset password link.
+If the issue persists, reach out to ProU.
+[Click Here](mailto:ProU@prolifics.com?subject=ThinkHR%20Courses) to send an email.

 ## User_access/course_access_issues
 * User_access/course_access_issues